danil/danil/danilkutkevich.en.md

    * Backend of the Bing Han Garden mobile game on Go, PostgreSQL and MongoDB.
-     For example, RESTful API, payments via Google Play/Apple Store, as well as not yet implemented real-time TCP server
+     For example, RESTful API, payments via Google Play/Apple Store, as well as not fully implemented real-time TCP server

    * Backend of the [Rise of Pirates][] mobile game on Go, MySQL and MongoDB.
      For example, acceptance of payments via Apple Store.